drei01/pricing-saas/content/blog/stripe-account-guide.md

 - `Block if :blocked_charges_per_ip_address_hourly: > 1`
 - `Review if :is_disposable_email: and :card _funding:= 'prepaid'`

-These rules will help prevent card testing (somone testing stolen cards on your site) and fraud.
+These rules will help prevent card testing (someone testing stolen cards on your site) and fraud.
 You can find more rules in the [Stripe Radar documentation](https://stripe.com/docs/radar/rules).

 ### Early Fraud Warnings